NadiaTeta/alu-AirBnB_clone/README.md

-This project is about AirBnB
+This project is about AirBnB clone - The console
-And i'm the one who have participated in this project.